fabiana2611/fabiana2611.github.io/_posts/2025/2025-05-14-github-foundation.md

 <h3>Discussions</h3>

 <ul>
-  <li><a href="https://docs.github.com/en/discussions/quickstart">GitHub Discussions is a collaborative communication forum for the community around an open source or internal project</a></li>
+  <li>GitHub Discussions is a collaborative communication forum for the community around an open source or internal project<a href="https://docs.github.com/en/discussions/quickstart">[1]</a></li>
   <li>You can pin a discussion above the list of discussions for the repository or organization or to a specific category.
 The globally pinned discussions will be shown in addition to the discussions pinned to a specific category.<a href="https://docs.github.com/en/discussions/managing-discussions-for-your-community/managing-discussions#pinning-a-discussion">[1]</a></li>
 </ul>